裕群 | ஜூ கூன்

 Joo Koon station was constructed along with Pioneer station as part of the Boon Lay extension, a 3.8-kilometre fully elevated extension linking residential and industrial areas of Pioneer and Joo Koon to the existing East-West Line from Boon Lay Station.

-Costing S$436 million, construction of the Boon Lay extension started in August 2005.
+Costing S$436 million, construction of the Boon Lay extension (BLE) started in August 2005.
 With the opening of the BLE, the East-West Line was extended to 49.2km and 31 stations.

 External Links & References